erhdev/liri-node-app/README.md

 # liri-node-app
-# Every institution on the internet is waging a war for human attention, and their weapons are lethal.
-This app is designed to let you gather information and program distraction free.
+# This app is designed to let you gather information and program distraction free.

 Programmers do their best work in focused, exclusive time blocks free from any disruption.